cdown/chrisdown.name/index.md

 ## Software

-I am a creator, contributor, or maintainer of a number of projects, including:
+I am a creator, contributor to, or maintainer of a number of projects,
+including:

 {: .light .tworight .twowrap }